Makewebbetter/woo-one-click-upsell-funnel/README.txt

 = What types of Products does the upsell plugin support? = Customers can buy one-click WooCommerce products of the following types:

-**Free Version**: Only Simple Products.
-**Premium version**: Simple, Variable, Bundled, and Subscription products.
+**Free Version**: Simple Products and Variable Products **Premium version**: Simple, Variable, Bundled, and Subscription products.

 = What are the payment methods that the upsell plugin supports? =

-**Free Version**: Supports only Cash on Delivery.
+**Free Version**: Supports only Cash on Delivery and Payment Plugins for Stripe WooCommerce.
 **Premium version**: Supports Stripe, Paypal Payments, Authorize.net, Braintree, Square, Paystack, Vipps, Cardcom, and core payment options such as Cash On Delivery, Direct Bank Transfer, and Cheque Payments.

-= What are the payment methods that the WordPress upsell plugin supports? =

-**Free Version**: Supports only Cash on Delivery.
-**Premium Version**: Supports Stripe, Paypal Payments, Authorize.net, Braintree, Square, Paystack, Vipps, Cardcom, Mollie, and core payment options such as Cash On Delivery, Direct Bank Transfer, and Cheque Payments.

 = Is my Payment Gateway compatible with the upsell plugin? =